sergioaguila/chef-test/README.md

 Password: tacitmonitor
 ```

-Please ignore the ssl error and continue with an insecure connection
+Please ignore the ssl error and continue with an insecure connection.